Four creative learning environments that work for kids

 To help our students excel in the 21st century, we make our learning environments flexible, open, and adaptable – classrooms that can move with our students, such as our Flex Space.

 With movable walls, versatile seating, and an adjacent design lab full of tools and laser cutters, it is a large, versatile space perfect for hosting design challenges, group activities, and interdisciplinary learning that wouldn't be possible in conventional classrooms.
+Discover how ISB has created a challenging and joyful learning experience by redefining what academic rigor means for our students.

 Unique learning environments, such as the four explored above, help us provide an education that empowers students with purpose and compassion, characteristics that prepare students for life.